Back to Blog/Guides & Tips

 node scripts/decode-polytrack.js "v3_YOUR_CODE_HERE"

-This script (available in our GitHub repository) supports v3 and PolyTrack1 format codes and will output:
+The sample script supports v3 and PolyTrack1 format codes and will output:

 Note that PolyTrack2 support for the decoder is still experimental due to the format's increased complexity.